yoonjin2/yoonjin2/README.md

 ------
 This will  divided into Two sections.
 ### Technical interpretation
-Rigid, Safe, and Fast.
+Safe, and Fast.
 Show me the code, and your analysis before you talk.
 ### Cultural interpretation
  This is based on MY cultural basis.
 The only thing we can strictly split into, is Yin/Yang(0 and 1).
 The world we perceive, is the world we simulated.
 So we should classify things, at 2x2 groups: { (Cohesive, Fluent) , (True, False) }.
 When things tends to lose their stability, you should find their tendency to fix them.
 ## Developer's Profile